bgoonz/docs-collection/github/codespaces/codespaces-reference/index.md

 ---
 title: Reference
-intro: 'This section contains references that will allow you to be successful with {% data variables.product.prodname_codespaces %}'
+intro: "This section contains references that will allow you to be successful with {% data variables.product.prodname_codespaces %}"
 versions:
-  fpt: '*'
+  fpt: "*"
 children:
   - /about-codespaces
   - /about-billing-for-codespaces